unoplatform/uno/doc/articles/features/working-with-themes.md

 ## Change the app theme at runtime

 The `SetApplicationTheme` method in this helper class can also be used to support an in-app toggle for dark mode.
-For example, you could add a toggle button to your app's settings page that allows the user to switch between light and dark mode.
+For example, you could add a toggle button to your app's settings page that allows the user to switch between light and dark modes.
 The following code snippet shows how to implement this:

 ```csharp
 using CommunityToolkit.WinUI.UI.Helpers;